Homepage of The Personal Group Insurance

 4. Think prevention before you go away

-No one wants to come back to a flooded house after their vacation, so prep your home before you leave for a long period of time:
+No one wants to come back to water damage in their house after their vacation, so prep your home before you leave for a long period of time:

 • Start at the top floor of the house and turn on all the taps and flush the toilets.